yash-yp/gsoc_22-microtasks/microtask-3.md

 BetterDocs is one of the most popular knowledge base plugins available for free on WordPress.
 The plugin also has a pro feature that is paid and maybe utilised if the project demands it.

-The details of the plugin can be found during the research done in microtask -1 - [Link](./microtask-1.md#1-betterdocs)
+The [details of the plugin](./microtask-1.md#1-betterdocs) can be found during the research done in microtask -1.

 ### Echo Knowledge Base

 The second plugin that has been implemented is the Echo Knowledge Base

-The details of the plugin can be found during the research done in microtask -1 - [Link](./microtask-1.md#2-echo-knowledge-base)
+The [details of the plugin](./microtask-1.md#2-echo-knowledge-base) can be found during the research done in microtask -1.